-The College accounts for their investments at fair value in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
-Changes in unrealized gain (loss) on the carrying value of investments are reported as a component if investment income in the statement of revenues, expenses, and changes in net position.
+The College accounts for their investments at fair value in accordance with GASB.
+Changes in unrealized gain (loss) on the carrying value of investments are reported as a component of investment income in the statement of revenues, expenses, and changes in net position.